 - Slice sweet potatoes in half and and cut the pointy tips off.
 Place in a spiralizer and spiralize into noodles.

 - Heat 1 Tbsp. oil in a large nonstick skillet over medium.
 Add sweet potato noodles and cook 2 minutes, tossing often.
 Add 2 to 3 Tbsp. water to create steam in the pan, cover, and cook 5 more minutes, lifting lid occasionally to toss, until tender.
-Season with ¼ tsp salt, and transfer to a bowl.
+Season with ¼ teaspoon salt, and transfer to a bowl.

 - Add 1 Tbsp. oil to the pan and increase heat to medium-high.
-Add tofu, and season with ¼ tsp each salt and pepper.
+Add tofu, and season with ¼ teaspoon each salt and pepper.
 Cook 7 to 8 minutes, turning to brown all sides, until golden and crisp.
 Transfer to bowl with sweet potato noodles, and reduce heat to medium.

 - Add remaining 1 Tbsp. oil to pan, along with bell pepper and shallots.
 Cook 3 minutes, until pepper starts to soften.
-Add red curry paste, lemongrass paste, ginger, and remaining ¼ tsp each salt and pepper; Cook 2 minutes.
+Add red curry paste, lemongrass paste, ginger, and remaining ¼ teaspoon each salt and pepper; Cook 2 minutes.
 Add spinach and soy sauce; cook 1 minute, stirring often, until spinach is wilted.
 Stir in coconut milk.

 - Add sweet potato noodles and tofu back to pan.
 Simmer 4 to 5 minutes, tossing often, until sauce thickens and begins coating noodles.
 Stir in fresh lime juice and garnish with cilantro.